 • Example Mapping.
 Create an example map, a domain model and wire-frames for a case description.

 • UX Project.
 Create a complete functional design for an app idea you have invented.
+AI use allowed.
 2 days.
 5 credits.

 • Apply basic graphical design principles for fonts, colors, spacing and alignment.